 Radioactivity safety procedures

-Radioactive iodine treatment can make you radioactive for 4 or more days.
-Any radioactive iodine that is not absorbed by your thyroid leaves your body in your sweat and urine.
+Radioactive iodine treatment can make you radioactive for a few days after treatment.
+Any radioactive iodine that is not absorbed by the thyroid cancer cells leaves your body in your sweat and urine.

 The staff tell you about the radiation safety procedures you need to follow.